 In 2012, Rogers finally received recognition for his service by being awarded the Purple Heart and Prisoner of War Medal.
 Mr. Rogers, who first started as a CEO for the "Old Gospel Time Hour" in April 1974, eventually retired in 1999 from Liberty where he last served as vice president of finance and administration.
 To honor this man and his tremendous sacrifices for our nation, Liberty University has named the George Rogers Champion of Freedom award in Rogers' honor.

-We are now accepting nominations for the 2019 George Rogers Champion of Freedom Award!
-Complete the nomination form and return to MilitaryOutreach@liberty.edu by by September 16, 2019.
-Nominations received after this date will be accepted for consideration of next year's award.
+The nomination deadline for the 2019 George Rogers Champion of Freedom Award has now passed.
 The 2019 winner will be announced at the Liberty Flames football game during the Armed Forces Tribute half-time show on November 30, 2019.

 Beginning in 2010, the George Rogers Champion of Freedom Award is given annually to a man or woman who served in the United States Armed Forces and went above the call of duty, displaying extraordinary heroism while in the service and continuing to serve as an outstanding ambassador in their community.
 Nominations are collected from the Liberty community and the selection is made for the most worthy veteran to receive this prestigious award.
 The award is presented at a Flames football game during Liberty's Military Emphasis Week, held near Veterans Day.